BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: I continued to explore the dataset.
 I still can't convert the coordinates in an appropriate format.

 **Thoughts:** I have to ask on StackOverflow how to converts the coordinate to floats!

+### Day 11: March 17, 2020

+**Today's Progress**: I decided to revise and finish "Working With Missing And Duplicate Data" on Dataquest.

+**Thoughts:** I start to learn a lot of in-built pandas methods to accomplish the word, I'd done manually before.
+It feels exciting!